cesbit/libqpack/README.md

      * packed without the terminator (null) character. */ qp_add_raw(packer, q, strlen(q));

     /* Add a value.
-QPack only supports signed intergers. */ qp_add_int64(packer, (int64_t) a);
+QPack only supports signed integers. */ qp_add_int64(packer, (int64_t) a);

     /* Close the map.
 Note that in a map an even number of items must be placed